CarlitosDavid/quick-quiz/README.md

 ## Application.

-    created a html base for my quiz with a header that will lead to a top score html showing quiz taken with each lunch. at Had to create mutilple .js files
+    created a html base for my quiz with a header that will lead to a top score a top score html for resart function, quiz results, and top scores. css stylesheet for both html doc.
+    bootstrapCDN
+    created mutilple .js documents
         ~ one to contain all questions and answers
-        ~ one that contains all other operations
+        ~ a document to restart application, show high scores and clear results ~ main doc.js